Nitrokey/nitrokey-documentation/nitrokey3/troubleshooting.rst

 There is a bug  with the Key being recognized by the System but a Timeout occurs before the connection succeed.

-NFC is not working
+NFC is Not Working
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please make sure FIDO2 is working correctly.
 Otherwise NFC won't work either.

 Also check if you are using the right spot on your smartphone.
 Find the right spot using: `nfc.fail`_

 The backside of the Nitrokey has to be held against the smartphone.
 For the USB-A Version it might be helpful to lift the side with the USB-Connector slightly to reduce the distance of the end part of the stick.

+Try to find the right spot without a phone cover first.
+Retry afterwards with the cover

 The search of the optimal spot sometimes took up to 20-30 sec.

-If you still encounter issues please write a mail at our support.
+In our experience holding the Nitrokey in an horizontal orientation yields better results.If you still encounter issues please write a mail at our support.
 For optimal help please include the shipping/order number and your smartphone model.